nbarc888/504_assign4/notes.md

 ```bash
 select * from mysql.user where user like 'dba' \G
 ```
-### you need to go into the configuration file and find the bind address see slide 101
+### you need to go into the configuration file and find the bind address see slide 101 or 1:46:00
 find on "bind-address" = numbers

 what you now need to do is bind the external IP address to the mysql server , see slide 101